Podcast: Play in new window | Download

 Expectation # 6.
 Free Downloads

-If you do a great job with these six items they just might stay on your blog for a precious few extra minutes.
-If you can pique their interest just enough, they might even return for more.
-And if you are really lucky, they might even make a purchase.
+If you do a great job with these six items, they might stay on your blog for a few extra minutes.
+They might return for more if you can pique their interest just enough.
+And if you are fortunate, they might even make a purchase.
 By ensuring that your blog has these six items, you will go a long way to helping your readers make a positive emotional connection with you and your company.

-Questions For Us To Think About And Discuss
+Questions to Think About

 1. What do you think your readers expect most from your blog?